I’m Not a Morning Person

 Or tea or a smoothie or whatever floats your boat.
 Just take a few minutes to enjoy it.
 Make your morning like a ritual – peaceful, relaxed, and indulgent.
 Be kind to yourself and allow yourself the pleasure of drinking your coffee.
 Relish these little moments.
 Be thankful for them.
 Carry that positivity to your day.

-You Can Have a Better Morning
+You Can Have a Productive Morning Routine

 Enter the Fox Den Resource Library